 2. Focus on Creating Value

-3. Use Sales Metrics to Drive Sales Activity
+3. Use Metrics to Drive Sales Activity

-20 More Tips from Sales Leadership Experts
+20 Tips From Sales Leadership Experts

 Bottom Line: Sales Leadership Tips

-Sales leadership is also a lot easier if you have the right tools in place to support your sales team.
+Sales leadership is also a lot easier if you have the right tools in place to support your team.
 Pipedrive is a good place to start since it offers a visual sales pipeline that shows what needs to be done each step of the way to help close more sales.
 It’s also the best inexpensive option for companies that only want to manage sales with their CRM.
 Start a free trial today.